Are Ionic Compounds Metal And Nonmetal

 Data from recent studies indicate a growing interest in the use of ionic compounds in energy storage devices, such as lithium-ion batteries.
 Researchers are exploring the use of ionic compounds as solid electrolytes, which can improve the safety and performance of these batteries.
 Popular opinion among scientists in this field is that ionic compounds have the potential to play a significant role in the development of next-generation energy storage technologies.

 There is also increasing interest in the use of ionic compounds in biomedical applications.
-For example, certain ionic compounds have been shown to have antimicrobial properties and can be used to develop new treatments for bacterial infections.
+To give you an idea, certain ionic compounds have been shown to have antimicrobial properties and can be used to develop new treatments for bacterial infections.
 Others are being investigated as drug delivery agents, which can improve the effectiveness and reduce the side effects of medications.

 Professional Insights